-Not necessarily.
-The programme is aimed at those who have senior leadership experience - i.e. those who have worked within C-suite roles and helped other leaders to succeed - as a line manager, mentor, board member or consultant.
-You now want to become a world class mentor.
+Not necessarily!
+The programme is aimed at those who have senior leadership experience - i.e. those who have worked within C-suite or senior roles and helped other leaders to succeed, as a line manager, mentor, board member or consultant.
+You may now be considering your next step – to become a world-class mentor.

 Reapplying for the programme will be dependent on the feedback you receive if your application is not successful this time around.
 For example, if we suggest you need further experience, and you have since increased your experience and can demonstrate this, then we’d be delighted for you to reapply to a future cohort.

-The next cohort will begin in January 2024 Autumn.
+The next cohort will begin in April 2024.
 If you would like to register your interest in advance, please complete the register your interest form and we will contact you when booking re-opens.

 Payments & cancellations

 If selected, you will be contacted with a further application form, contractual documentation and the payment details.

 We do!
 Once you've been selected for the programme, we'll send you all the information you need to complete your payment.
 When doing so, our payment forms gives you the option to pay using Klarna, which allows you to split the payment into three chunks.